mixelpixel/ngrok_and_http-server/README.md

 2. If it wasn't already showing up, now the favicon.ico image file will get displayed in the browser tab for your web page!

 <p align="right"><a href="#index">Index</a></p>

+# Self-Study Questions
+1. What is a localhost?
+2. How is a port number used?
+3. What is a Git repository?
+4. How is a Git ignore file used?
+5. What is GitHub Flavored Markdown?
+What's the difference between "markup" and "markdown"?
+6. What is HTML an acronym for?
+7. What is NodeJS?
+Which engine does it use?
+8. What is Yarn?
+9. How does Yarn help NodeJS project management?
+What are dependencies?
+10. What does a "package.json" file for?
+11. How are ".lock" files helpful?
+12. What in the world is ngrok?
+13. How do you access binary executables through your environment's PATH?
+14. What in the world is Global Regular Expression Print?
+15. What's this `npx` all about?
+16. What is URL an acronym for?
+How is a URL different from a URI?
+17. What are HTTP & HTTPS acronyms for?
+How are HTTP and HTTPS different from each other?